vacu9708/Study-records/Computer architecture/CPU/readme.md

 # ✨Central Processing Unit
 A CPU is the brain of a computer that fetches instructions from memory and executes them<br>

-**Instruction** :
+### Instruction
->consists of operation code and operand<br>
+consists of operation code and operand<br>
->operation code : an operation to execute / operand : the object of an operation
+- `operation code`: an operation to execute
+- `operand`: the object of an operation

-A CPU consists of
+## A CPU consists of
+- ### Arithmetuc Logic Unit
-- **Arithmetuc Logic Unit** performs arithemetic and logic operations
+performs arithemetic and logic operations
+- ### Registers
-- **Registers** are the fastest memory of a computer, which supply operands to the ALU and store the results of ALU operations
+are the fastest memory of a computer, which supply operands to the ALU and store the results of ALU operations
-- **Control unit** sends **control signals** that orchestrates the fetching of instructions (from memory) and execution of them
+- ### Control unit
+- `Execution of insturction`: The CU fetches, decodes, and execute instructions.
+- `Directing Operations`: Once the instructions are decoded, the Control Unit sends control signals to the relevant parts of the computer to execute the operations.
+- `Data Flow Management`: It controls the flow of data within the CPU and between the CPU and other components of the computer.
+This includes managing data transfers to and from the memory, ALU, and input/output devices.

 ## Special Purpose Registers
 * **Instruction Register** : holds the instruction that is currently being executed.